HandyBananaMan/GMESagaSaved/Superstonk/2021-07-04/DD/posts_markdown/The_Anatomy_of_the_MOASS_-_Part_13_The_Key_Market_Concepts_that_Make_the_MO...md

 * Don't worry about asking for permission to:
    * Copy it / cross-post it / translate it / refine it / Use it in your own posts
       * Do whatever you want

-Leave a comment if you have any questions
+   * Translations: I have had a few of my DDs translated at this point, and figured I would note that, if you do wish to translate it into another language, feel free to send me a link to your post after it is finished and I will link it at the top and do my best to distribute to the broader audience Leave a comment if you have any questions
 * If you prefer Chat or do not meet karma requirements, you can hit me up on chat as well

 I have found myself more active on [Twitter](https://twitter.com/intent/user?screen_name=HCMF_MaceFace) than I ever really expected to be and do what I can to support the SuperStonk and the broader Ape Community, so feel free to [follow me](https://twitter.com/intent/user?screen_name=HCMF_MaceFace) if you want to see things like the below: